Botox side effects: risks, prevalence, and safety

 If you would like to read more about situations where Botox has not been as successful as hoped, you can check out this article:

-👉 botched Botox
+👉 Botched Botox

 Frequently asked questions about the side effects of Botox